hpc0/usdc-api/README.md

 # **USDC Indexer & API**

 This project provides an API for querying **USDC token transfers** on the Ethereum blockchain.
-It includes a self-contained indexing service that listens for `Transfer` events and exposes the data through a set of RESTful endpoints.
+It includes an indexing service that listens for `Transfer` events and exposes the data through a set of RESTful endpoints.

 ---